RolandTaverner/pacwebadmin/README.md

 ## Category

 Just a human-readable label for Condition.
-For example: Work, Social, Thrash etc. Categories are only used for grouping/filtering conditions in the UI.
+For example: Work, Social, Trash etc. Categories are only used for grouping/filtering conditions in the UI.
 They do not affect the generated PAC logic.

 ## Proxy